-In the event that the National Assembly is unable to convene, the President of the Republic shall decide on matters from the first and second paragraphs of this article.
+In the event that the National Assembly is unable to convene, the President of the Republic shall decide on matters from paragraphs one and two of this article.
 Such decisions must be submitted for confirmation to the National Assembly immediately upon it next convening.

-Article 93 (Parliamentary Inquiry)
+Article 93 (Parliamentary inquiry)